 In November 2016, the federal government announced that it would commence development of a performance-based clean fuel standard ("CFS") that would incent the use of a broad range of low carbon fuels, energy sources and technologies.
 The objective of the CFS is to achieve 30 Mt of annual reductions in GHG emissions by 2030, as part of efforts to achieve Canada's commitments under the Paris Agreement.
 On December 13, 2017, ECCC published a regulatory framework on the CFS, which outlines the key design elements for the CFS regulation, including its scope, regulated parties, carbon intensity approach, timing, and potential compliance options such as credit trading.
-However, the proposed regulations to implement the CFS are not anticipated to be enacted until mid-2019.
+Draft CFS regulations are expected to be published in early 2020.